If behind every great man there's an even greater woman, what sort of superlative should be reserved for Michelle Obama?

 President Barack Obama was elected in 2008 on a wave of hope, optimism and a level of enthusiasm that hadn't been seen in generations.
 And once the brand of politics that his wife always had such disdain for throughout her life started to take its toll, it was the president's marriage that maintained the highest of approval ratings.

-"When you're the president and the first lady, your job is not to nurture yourself," Obama told Parker at Barclays Center.
+"When you're the president and the first lady, your job is not to nurture yourself," Michelle told Sarah Jessica at Barclays Center.
 "There's a lot of stuff I would have easily shared, but you don't want the country to have to worry about us going to marriage counseling, for example.
 It wasn't about us.
 For those eight years, it was about the service to the country."

-Two terms and two and a half years later, their lives—and the course of history—are forever changed.
-But at the end of the day, they're still the loving parents and devoted spouses who moved into the White House 12 years ago.
+Two terms and five years later, their lives—and the course of history—are forever changed.
+But at the end of the day, they're still the loving parents and devoted spouses who moved into the White House more than a decade ago.
 Just a couple of best friends and partners who have experienced both the pinnacle of power and the invigorating pains of starting from nothing, the headiest of highs and miserable lows, the agony of indecision and the satisfaction that comes with knowing you've made the right choice.

-"We are finding each other again," Michelle Obama told People in November.
+"We are finding each other again," Michelle told People.
 "We have dinners alone and chunks of time where it's just us—what we were when we started this thing: no kids, no publicity, no nothing.
 Just us and our dreams."

 Which is just how they started.
 Though they probably don't miss the yellow Datsun.